ExitValue.ai

 Key Value Drivers

 Master service agreement (MSA) coverageis the highest-leverage valuation driver.
-The percentage of revenue covered by multi-year MSAs with investment-grade utility counterparties directly determines whether you're a 4x EBITDA business or a 7x EBITDA business.
+The percentage of revenue covered by multi-year MSAs with investment-grade utility counterparties directly determines whether you're a an earnings multiple business or a an earnings multiple business.

 Crew availability and journeyman countis the most underrated value driver in 2026.
 The IBEW journeyman lineman shortage is real and structural — a contractor with 200+ qualified linemen on payroll is worth meaningfully more than the same revenue/EBITDA business with a smaller crew base, because you can't buy crews, you have to develop them.

 Storm response capability generates premium EBITDA at high margins during emergency mobilizations.
-A contractor with documented storm response history and mutual-aid relationships earns 10-15% of revenue at margins 2-3x normal blue-sky work.
+A contractor with documented storm response history and mutual-aid relationships earns a percent-of-revenue range at margins 2-3x normal blue-sky work.

 Geographic territory and IBEW local relationshipsmatter for any buyer evaluating expansion.
 A contractor with strong relationships across multiple IBEW locals expands a buyer's addressable territory in a way that's hard to replicate organically.